Liquor vs Liqueurs? Whisky vs Whiskey? Scotch vs Bourbon? Spirits…?

 So first things first, liquor is a distilled alcoholic beverage and it is made by distilling anything that’s been fermented.
 If you don’t know what fermentation or distillation is, that probably sounds like nonsense to you.
 So here are some very basic explanations:

 Distillation takes the process one step further.
 Distillation turns fermented beverages into much stronger versions of themselves by separating the alcohol from the water.
 By removing the water, the alcohol in the liquid becomes much more concentrated.

 That’s why it’s called ‘hard liquor’.
 Because what’s left after distillation is a beverage that’s concentrated with more of the ‘hard stuff’, i.e. alcohol.

 Spirits vs Liquor?

-I’m going to make this one really easy for you… Spirits and liquor are the same thing!
+I’m going to make this one really easy for you… Spirits and different kinds of liquor are the same thing!
 And as far as this article is concerned, they’re used interchangeably when it comes to different types of liquor.

 There are a few stories of how the name ‘spirits’ came to be and they’re all quite interesting.
 But my favorite one involves ghosts and I think it’s the most accurate.

 During the distillation process, the fermented beverage is heated up.
 Between alcohol and water, alcohol evaporates first.
 So the alcoholic vapor is collected/captured by the distiller and then it’s cooled down to bring it back to its liquid form.
 Once it has cooled down, the liquid is known as liquor or spirits.